The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 Pros

-- One of the lowest prices per watt of any 200W panel we compared
+- The lowest cost per watt of any 200W panel we compared

 - Bifacial rear face adds free output from reflected light